dncnwtts/blg/docs/_posts/2021-04-14-temperature.md

 Now this is where things get a little tricky.
 To make mathematical models, we tend to want to deal with the physical underlying quantities, in this case, $\Delta T$, the fluctuation, in kelvin, about a blackbody $T_0$.
 But we also want to make measurements, which requires a some kind of prediction of how much power lands on our detector.

-So a natural question becomes then, if we have an anistropy of size $\Delta T$, what will its specific intensity be at a frequency $\nu$?
+So a natural question becomes then, if we have an anisotropy of size $\Delta T$, what will its specific intensity be at a frequency $\nu$?

 The obvious answer is that, $B_\nu(T_0+\Delta T)$, a blackbody.
 But of course, we tend to subtract the monopole when making observations just because it is such a difficult quantity to measure, so really what we are measuring is